 - Zoos and Botanical Gardens

-Sites on the World Heritage List are cultural, natural or mixed properties recognized by the World Heritage Committee (UNESCO) has being of outstanding universal value.
+Sites on the World Heritage List are cultural, natural, or mixed properties recognized by the World Heritage Committee (UNESCO) has been of outstanding universal value.
 There are 29 World Heritage Sites in India, 23 are cultural sites and the other six are natural sites.

 As of date, there are 911 sites under the World Heritage List, which cover 711 cultural sites, 180 natural sites and 27 mixed properties encompassing 152 countries.

 |1||1986||Nilgiri Biosphere Reserve||Tamil Nadu, Kerala, and Karnataka|

 |9||1999||Pachmarhi Biosphere Reserve||Madhya Pradesh|

 |15||1989||Great Nicobar||Andaman and Nicobar Islands|

 Biosphere Reserves are areas of terrestrial and coastal ecosystems which are internationally recognized within the framework of UNESCO’s Man and the Biosphere (MAB) Programme.